what3words success story

 The main goal of this campaign was to raise awareness of the what3words technology being integrated into Mercedes-Benz vehicles.

-They ran an awareness campaign and chose to optimize the performance for “reach with engagement” to ensure their campaign was exposed to more of their target audience while preserving the engagement rate.
+They ran a reach campaign and chose to optimize the performance for “reach with engagement” to ensure their campaign was exposed to more of their target audience while preserving the engagement rate.

 Using a combination of location, keyword, and handle targeting they aimed to reach an urban, affluent audience.